Lovecraft for beginners:

 Lovecraft did paid and unpaid work revising (and often completely re-writing) weird stories for other writers.
 He would also write a story for someone based on their briefest outline notes, sometimes in exchange for their typing services.
 The definitive ‘gold standard’ corrected text of his ‘revision’ works are to be found in two volumes, The Crawling Chaos and Others, and Medusa’s Coil and Others.

 The Ancient Track: The Complete Poetical Works of H. P. Lovecraft (2013) collects everything known at that date, but is dauntingly huge.
-Later in 2019 there will be the more manageable collection To a Dreamer: Best Poems of H. P. Lovecraft, edited by S.T.
+In 2019 there appeared the more manageable collection To a Dreamer: Best Poems of H. P. Lovecraft, edited by S.T.
 Joshi.
-This will probably become the ‘go-to’ collection for most people, and will include all the best weird poems — of which there are plenty.
+The latter will now probably become the ‘go-to’ collection for most people, and will include all the best weird poems — of which there are plenty.

 An H. P. Lovecraft Encyclopedia (stories, poetry, essays and life) and The Lovecraft Lexicon (just the stories) will both serve very well while reading and studying Lovecraft, and they nicely complement each other.
 Ideally get both in paper for constant perusal and easy comparison, though they are much cheaper and more searchable in ebook.
 Both focus on Lovecraft, and not the later sprawling Cthulhu mythos as it was extended by others.